SysKitTeam/docs-securitymanager/get-to-know-security-manager/office-365-groups-screen.md

 ### Audit tab

 The **Audit** tab on the Single Group report will show you recent activity for the selected Group.
-Here you can explore all analytics, security and configuration events which happened.
+Here you can explore all analytics, security and configuration events that happened.
 Most organizations want the self-service group creation enabled for certain pool of users, because it makes collaboration process flexible and efficient.
 Maintain your Office 365 manageable and check when a specific group was **created** or **updated**.
 Keep track of all the recent activities and actions performed by the users.
 Check if sensitive content has been shared outside the organization, when and by whom.

 Audited activities include: